It's not just Titirangi: Rat infestation doubles across New Zealand

 For example, there are kokako in Auckland, in both Hunua and Waitakere, and also the predator-free Tiriti Matangi Island.

-Hubscher said kokako need fewer than 5 per cent rats (per 100 traps) to breed successfully, but with the alarming rate of 60 per cent rats being caught per 100 traps, the native bird could become extinct.
+Hubscher said kokako need fewer than 5 per cent rats (per 100 traps) to breed successfully, but with the alarming number of rats around, kokako and other native animals could be in serious trouble this year.

 Forest & Bird have tried to prepare for this year's mast, but their trappings could not keep up with the increasing numbers of rats, Hubscher explained.